JudeVijayanga/sed/README.md

 ```

-Results appear in the  output folder inside the gsed folder.
+Results appear in the  output folder within the gsed folder.

 ___________________________________________________